kamilkow1123/kamilkow1123/README.md

 ## Hi there, I'm Kamil 👋

-I am a Computer Science student at Wroclaw University of Science and Technology fascinated with Frontend Development!
+I am a Computer Science student at Wroclaw University of Science and Technology fascinated with Web Development!

 - 💻 I’m working as a Full Stack Developer
-- 👨‍🎓 I’m currently learning *React/Redux* and *Node.js*
+- 👨‍🎓 I’m currently learning *React/Redux*, *Node.js* and *MongoDB*

 <br/>